CovHackSoc/wiki.covhack.org/docs/covhack2019.md

 We are following the Hack Code of Conduct [1].

-If you would like to report a voliation, please talk one of the organisers in person, over discord (@Organisers group), or via our email `hello@covhack.org`.
+If you would like to report a violation, please talk one of the organisers in person, over discord (@Organisers group), or via our email `hello@covhack.org`.

 ## Team